nexusdev/hack-recovery/README.md

-now we created all our tasks to to retreive all importent information for dsEthToken
+Now we created all our tasks to to retrieve all important information for dsEthToken.